mortazavilab/swan_vis/tutorials/getting_started.md

 sg.save_graph('swan')
 ```

-    Saving graph as swan.p

 And you can reload the graph again.

 ```python
 sg = swan.SwanGraph('swan.p')
 ```

-    Graph from swan.p loaded

 ##  <a name="gtf_ab_sep"></a>Adding transcript models (GTF) and abundance information separately